erinabila/ChitchatApp/README.md

 ### Installing
 After installing Android Studio and create project in Firebase, now you can setup your project in Android Studio:

-1. Open Android Studio
+1. Open Android Studio.

-2. In the Welcome to Android Studio dialog, click Start a new Android Studio project
+2. In the Welcome to Android Studio dialog, click Start a new Android Studio project.
 ![alt text](https://github.com/erinabila/MessengerApp/blob/master/img_readme/two_install.PNG)

 3. Select Basic Activity (not the default).
 Click Next.